isramedeiros/isramedeiros/README.md

-# Hi there, I'm Israel Medeiros! 👋
+# Hi there, I'm Israel! 👋

 **Systems & Infrastructure Analyst**

-I am a technical professional with a solid foundation in computer networks, Linux systems administration, and cloud infrastructure.
-Currently preparing for the Cisco CCNA certification and actively studying and practicing DevOps principles, I combine hands-on IT engineering skills with a professional journalism background—allowing me to investigate complex issues methodically, translate business needs into technical solutions, and communicate clearly under pressure.
+I am a technical professional with a solid foundation in computer networks, currently studying Linux systems administration and cloud infrastructure.
+I'm also preparing for the Cisco CCNA certification and actively studying and practicing DevOps principles.
+I combine hands-on IT engineering skills with a professional journalism background—allowing me to investigate complex issues methodically, translate business needs into technical solutions, and communicate clearly under pressure.

 ---